iotexproject/dev-portal-content/academy/build-a-decentralized-data-marketplace.md

 }
 ```

 `setRegistrationFee()` and `setSubscriptionFee` allow to optionally set a fee to be paid to the contract owner by device owners each time they register a new device, and by data consumers each time they subscribe to a device's data stream.
-Of course only the contract owner can set these fees.
+Of course, only the contract owner can set these fees.

-`preRegisterDevice()` is also exclusive to the contract owner, ad here is where they can "authorize" devices, i.e. set which device is actually allowed to be used in the data marketplace (for example, because the contract owner has control over, or trusts, the firmware of these devices).
+`preRegisterDevice()` is also exclusive to the contract owner.
+This is how the contract owner can "authorize" devices, i.e. set which device is actually allowed to be used in the data marketplace (for example, because the contract owner has control over, or trusts, the firmware of these devices).

 To prevent an observer that would look at the contract data from "stealing" the ids of authorized devices before they are assigned to the device's actual owner, this function expectes the **hash of the device id** to be provided instead of the actual device id (whatever has been chosen as the unique id for these devices).

 In `allowedIDHashes` we paired each device id hash with a boolean as an efficient way to check if an hash has already been pre-registered or not.
-If the id hash is found as a key inside `allowedIDHashes` and it correspond to a "true" value, then it means it's already been registers and we halt the execution.
-If not, the mapping is updated with a true value for that hash to mark it as a valid device.
+The execution is halted if the id hash is found as a key inside `allowedIDHashes` and it corresponds to a "true" value, meaning that it has already been registered.
+Otherwise, the mapping is updated with a true value for that hash to mark it as a valid device.

 ## Registering and updating a device

 ### Registering a newdevice
 Let's now cover how a device owner is supposed to **register** a new device.
-Device's owners act "data sellers" in this marketplace, and the device registration is suposed to happen only once per device, and it basically intended to assign an *owner account* to a specific device.
-In the same operation, also the device and data stream configuration has to be specified.
+Device's owners act as "data sellers" in this marketplace, and the device registration is supposed to happen only once per device, as it is basically intended to assign an *owner account* to a specific device.
+In the same operation, the device and data stream configuration have to be specified as well.

 ```solidity
 contract Marketplace is Pausable {